 Hum da-dee deedee dum

-Humming a lullaby
+And hums a lullaby.

-And wonders what will be
+She wonders what will be

-When days have drifted by
+When days have passed her by.

 It is the lullaby from Brundibár.
 It’s the song I sang for him in the garden.
 Herr Offenmal salutes Commandant Rahm.
 I raise my voice.
 Gran squeezes my shoulder, but I don’t stop.

-Every bird must one day
+Each little bird must fly

-Spread his wings, leave his nest
+One day and leave the nest,

 Gran squeezes harder.
 The only reason she doesn’t bend and whisper to me is because she doesn’t want to make a scene.
 My mouth isn’t moving much.
 It might be hard to tell where the singing is coming from.
 Herr Offenmal walks away.

-He will fly, God knows where…
+Spread her wings to the sky.

 Then he stops.
 He turns.
 I keep singing.
 I know he’s heard me.
 His face is a mixture of wonder and delight, as if he’s heard some fairy song that can’t be real.
 His eyes scan the crowd.
 I know he’s looking for us but I don’t dare make a motion.
 There are too many Nazi officers nearby.
 Then his eyes light upon Gran.
 His whole face changes to shock and surprise then his eyebrows lower and he hurries over to us.